 A doctor explained to me what happens in the brain when Alzheimer’s takes it, and a book by author Judith Horstman gave me more information.
 Interviews with people who have dementia, or live or work with people who do, filled in my understanding about what it’s like to have it.
 Neurons create pathways with each new memory and travel those pathways to bring the memory back.
 As Alzheimer’s takes over, those pathways get clogged or fray, so the neurons can’t get where they’re going.
 Early on, they may manage to hurdle the gaps, but the gaps get wider over time.
 If your mother always made sugar cookies at Christmas, the smell of sugar browning may make you think of Christmas and your mother, and how you felt at those times.
 Those are the connections that make you who you are.
 And they disappear.

-I looked into the areas of the brain and what kind of information they handle.
-It got me thinking about how memories are multi-layered: sight, sound, touch, taste, scent, motion, emotion.
-I filled the sculpture’s head with memories, then connected each to the appropriate part of the brain.
+Memories are multi-layered: sight, sound, touch, taste, scent, motion, emotion.
+I filled the sculpture’s head with memories, connecting each to the appropriate part of the brain.
 There’s a memory of the first time she held her baby, for example, that includes how he looked (sight), the sound of his voice (hearing), the “baby” smell of him (scent), how he felt in her arms (touch), and her emotions in that moment.
 Memory by memory, I connected her.
 If you look closely, there are tiny glass beads, representing neurons, running down some of the pathways.

 Next, I randomly burned away some threads, or clogged others.
 There are some “neurons” in there that aren’t getting where they’re going.
 I imagine that, over a long period of time, others will snap.
 She is in the process of disappearing, slowly.